3 The theory

 • intercept – the value of Y when X = 0.

-• outcome variable or dependent variable – the quantitative variable plotted on the Y axis; typically the continuous variable we measure in experiments
+• outcome variable or dependent variable – the quantitative variable plotted on the Y axis.
+Typically, Y is the continuous variable we measure in experiments (e.g., the doubling time of E. coli).

 • dependent variable – the categorical or continuous variable plotted on the X axis.
 In Student’s t tests and ANOVAs, these are categorical variables, also called fixed factors.
 Examples include Genotype, Sex, Treatment.

-• Factors and levels – levels within factors are categorical variables, e.g., \(WT\) and \(\Delta mfg\) groups or levels within the factor \(Genotype\).
+• Factors and their levels – levels are categorical groups within a factor, e.g., \(WT\) and \(\Delta mfg\) groups or levels within the factor \(Genotype\).

 Next we consider the simple case of fitting a straight line and then their use when comparison of two groups (Student’s t test) with linear models.